 1804 - Imperial Glory: Napoleon Bonaparte crowns himself Emperor in Notre-Dame's sacred nave, cementing the cathedral's role in French national identity and European history.

-2019-Present - Phoenix Rising: Following the devastating fire, Notre-Dame undergoes meticulous restoration, combining medieval techniques with modern conservation to preserve this treasure for future generations.
+2019-2024 - Phoenix Rising: Following the devastating fire, Notre-Dame undergoes five years of meticulous restoration combining medieval techniques with modern conservation.
+On December 7, 2024, the cathedral reopens to the world — reborn, resplendent, and more magnificent than ever.

 Address: 6 Parvis Notre-Dame - Pl.
 Jean-Paul II, 75004 Paris, France